 The Company treats the equity investment in the consolidated financial statements under the equity method.
 Under the equity method, the investment is initially recorded at cost, adjusted for any excess of the Company's share of the incorporated-date fair values of the investee's identifiable net assets over the cost of the investment (if any).
 Thereafter, the investment is adjusted for the post incorporation change in the Company's share of the investee's net assets and any impairment loss relating to the investment.

-For the years ended December 31, 2021 and 2020, the Company’s share of Epicon’s net loss was $60,463 and $51,673, respectively, which was included in loss from equity method investment in the accompanying consolidated statements of operations and comprehensive loss.
+For the year ended December 31, 2019 and for the period from August 14, 2018 (inception) through December 31, 2018, the Company's share of Epicon's net loss was $55,776 and $52,969, respectively, which was included in loss from equity-method investment in the accompanying consolidated statements of operations and comprehensive loss.

 The tables below present the summarized financial information, as provided to the Company by the investee, for the unconsolidated company:

 The entire disclosure for equity method investments and joint ventures.
 Equity method investments are investments that give the investor the ability to exercise significant influence over the operating and financial policies of an investee.
 Joint ventures are entities owned and operated by a small group of businesses as a separate and specific business or project for the mutual benefit of the members of the group.